-Objective: Staff efforts related to the development, submittal, and approval of reimbursement requests, for monitoring financial controls and ensuring compliance with contract obligations.
+Objective: Staff efforts related to the development, submittal, and approval of reimbursement

 Proposed Activities & Products

 1. Financial Management and Reporting: The day to day accounting needs of the MPO.
 This includes continued refinements to the MPO financial accounting and reporting system to better meet agency and reporting needs.
 Includes the development and monitoring of the Indirect Cost Rate in accordance with OMB Circular A-87 as a predetermined fixe indirect cost rate to be used as the basis of monthly billing and cost allocation and adjusted post-audit.